paulcosmos/new-world-template/content/services/sprinkler-inspections.md

 ---
 ## Fire Sprinkler Inspections

-Having a working fire alarm is an effective alert in the event of a fire, allowing precious time to get you and your family to safety.
+Having a working fire suppression system is an effective alert in the event of a fire, allowing precious time to get you and your family to safety.
 Our sprinkler inspection services will ensure it's always in peak condition and ready should you need it.

 * Recommnded to have your system checked regularly
 * Available for both homeowners and landlords